-In the last blog post, we covered the ABC's of the Roth 401(k) plans that many employers have introduced in recent years.
+In the prior posting in our series, Articles on Wealth Management Topics, we discussed the basics of the Roth 401(k) plans that many employers have introduced in recent years.
 But are these plans right for you, or should you stick to contributing to the traditional 401(k)?
 Let's talk about some of the circumstances that would make Roth 401(k) contributions more attractive.

 If most of your retirement nest egg is in accounts funded with pre-tax contributions, Roth 401(k)'s offer you the opportunity for "tax diversification".
-Traditonal 401(k)'s, 403(b)'s and tax-deductible IRAs are especially beneficial if your marginal tax rate is higher now than it will be when you withdraw from these accounts.
+Traditional 401(k)'s, 403(b)'s and tax-deductible IRAs are especially beneficial if your marginal tax rate is higher now than it will be when you withdraw from these accounts.
 Of course, it's often very difficult to tell in advance if this will be the case.
-So Roth accounts offer you the chance to hedge your exposure to future tax rates since they are even more valuable if tax rates rise.
+So Roth accounts offer you the chance to hedge your exposure to changes in future tax rates, since these contributions become even more valuable if tax rates rise between now and retirement.

 Along these same lines, if you believe that the government must eventually raise income tax rates to fund our deficits, and to shore up Medicare and Social Security, then Roth 401(k)'s might be the ticket for you.
 Assuming that Roth withdrawals would remain tax-free in this scenario, these accounts would be powerful and dependable sources of retirement funds.